dataform-co/dataform/docs/_documentation/built-in-functions.md

 ```js
 select * from "schema"."sourcetable"
 ```
-And has the side affect of adding the `sourcetable` materialization as a dependencies.
+And has the side affect of adding the `sourcetable` materialization as a dependency.

 ## `dependencies()`